aribellot/w2m/README.md

 # core

-This library was generated with Ionic 8 & andgular 18
+This library was generated with Ionic 8 & andgular 18 standalone

 ## Start project
 Run 'npm run start'